ngs-docs/2021-august-remote-computing/_main.utf8.md

 It replaces the {input} with whatever is in the "input:" line, above.

-EXERCISE: Add a new rule, called make_fastqc2, that runs fastqc on ERR458501.fastq.gz
+CHALLENGE: Add a new rule, called make_fastqc2, that runs fastqc on ERR458501.fastq.gz

 Does it run?